The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Poisson ideals and pseudo-orbits

-\begin{corollary} If both $\chi_1, \chi_2$ satisfy \eqref{Epo} for the same ${\phi}$ then $\CoreP(\chi_1)=\CoreP(\chi_2)$. \end{corollary} We will use Lemma~\ref{Lprtop} and Corollary~\ref{Cpodscr} to describe primitive ideals in $\Sa(\mf g)$ and the corresponding pseudo-orbits in $\mf g^*$ explicitly.
+We will use Lemma~\ref{Lprtop} and Corollary~\ref{Cpodscr} to describe primitive ideals in $\Sa(\mf g)$ and the corresponding pseudo-orbits in $\mf g^*$ explicitly.
 In the situation of Lemma~\ref{Lprtop}, $A$ may not necessarily be a Poisson algebra.
 We abuse notation slightly, however, and say that if $\ker {\phi}$ is a Poisson ideal, then ${\phi}$ is a {\em Poisson morphism}.
 Further, given a morphism of varieties

 we say that $\psi$ is {\em Poisson} if $\psi^*: \Sa(\mf g) \to A$ is Poisson.